Bryan-OG/Bryan-OG/README.md

 **`Digital Craftsman (Analyst/Nerd/Creator)`**

-I'm an analyst and content creator building my version of my ideal digital toolbox one step at a time.
+I'm an analyst and content creator.
+Building up my ideal digital toolbox one step at a time.

 ---